apache/flink/docs/ops/memory/mem_migration.md

 The JVM Heap memory is also used by the heap state backends ([MemoryStateBackend](../state/state_backends.html#the-memorystatebackend) or [FsStateBackend](../state/state_backends.html#the-fsstatebackend)) if it is chosen for streaming jobs.

-A part of the JVM Heap is now always reserved for Flink framework ([`taskmanager.memory.framework.heap.size`](../config.html#taskmanager-memory-framework-heap-size)).
+A part of the JVM Heap is now always reserved for the Flink framework ([`taskmanager.memory.framework.heap.size`](../config.html#taskmanager-memory-framework-heap-size)).
 See also [Framework memory](mem_setup_tm.html#framework-memory).